 Step 3: Cook the meat over medium heat.
 Stir occasionally and continue to break up the meat into smaller pieces as it cooks.

-Step 4: Cook the meat mixture until the product reaches an internal temperature of 165° F, as measured by a digital meat thermometer, about 10-12 minutes.
+Step 4: Cook the meat mixture until the product reaches an internal temperature of 165° F, measured by a digital meat thermometer, about 10-12 minutes.

 Step 5: Add the ground dried spices, fresh cilantro, and sliced jalapeños to the pan and continue to cook and break up the meat for 5 minutes.

-Step 6: Add a can of diced tomatoes to the mixture, turn the heat down and simmer covered for 10 minutes.
+Step 6: Add a can of diced tomatoes to the mixture, turn the heat down, and simmer covered for 10 minutes.

 Step 7: Cook the poblanos and oil over medium-low heat.
 Cook for 5 minutes until the peppers are softened.
 Add the dairy-free cream cheese and cook on low until the cheese is melted.